angulardart/site-angulardart/src/angular/glossary.md

   convenient to refer to a component as a view.

   Views often contain other views.
-Any view might be loaded and unloaded dynamically as the user navigates through the application, typically under the control of a [router](#router).
+Any view might be loaded and unloaded dynamically as the user navigates through the app, typically under the control of a [router](#router).
 </div>